 Are there any key scriptures, quotes, or books that have been helpful for you on your journey into freedom?

-Those are beautiful!
-And last, because I’m a big believer that gratitude lists help us remain present and fight our battles, tell me 3 things you’re grateful for right now.
+I love that hashtag– I’ll have to start using it as a reminder to myself too.
+I also really can’t wait to read your book!
+Okay, last, because I am a big believer that gratitude lists help us remain present and fight our battles, tell me three things you’re grateful for right now.

 – – –